Managing Uncomplicated Diabetes

 - Perform a glucose curve.

-- Evaluate complete blood count, urinalysis (including sediment examination), and serum biochemistry profile (including T4).
+- If no product issues are identified, evaluate complete blood count, urinalysis (including sediment examination if indicated) and serum biochemistry profile (including T4).

-Additional testing procedures may be required.
-Cats with diabetes may develop other concurrent diseases or infections that will interfere with insulin.
+- Additional testing procedures may be required if indicated.
+Dogs with diabetes may develop other concurrent diseases or infections that will interfere with insulin effect.

 Create a blood glucose curve to monitor and evaluate diabetes treatments.